NikaMasa51/aichi-20230214/README.md

-# agri-image
+# agri-20230214
-Image processing for agriculture.
+Deep learning for agriculture.
 By Laboratory of Field Phenomics, Graduate School of Agricultural and Life Sciences, The University of Tokyo.
 Lab [homepage](https://lab.fieldphenomics.com/)
 **NOTE:**